 - Three months for the tenth year of employment

-The notice period takes effect at the end of a month and is normally counted in completed months, i.e.
+The notice period takes effect at the end of a month and is normally counted in completed months, in other words,

 If you have been with the company for four years and you resign on 17 March, you must continue working until 31 May because the notice period will begin on 1 April and lasts for two months.

 It is always possible to plan your departure in the case of remaining annual leave or by amicable arrangement with your employer.
 The employer may also decide to release you from your notice obligation.

 The letter of resignation does not need to address any specific points but must set out the effective date of termination of the contract.To ensure that your notice is received on time and before the end of the month, you are advised to send your letter by registered post or to hand-deliver it.